-You create persistent storage for workloads running on GKE on AWS with Kubernetes objects.
+You create persistent storage for workloads running on Anthos clusters on AWS (GKE on AWS) with Kubernetes objects.

-Using persistent storage in your GKE on AWS workloads
+Using persistent storage in your Anthos clusters on AWS workloads

-In GKE on AWS, you use the Kubernetes PersistentVolume (PV), PersistentVolumeClaim (PVC), and StorageClass resources to provide persistent file and block storage to workloads.
+In Anthos clusters on AWS, you use the Kubernetes PersistentVolume (PV), PersistentVolumeClaim (PVC), and StorageClass resources to provide persistent file and block storage to workloads.
 From version 1.17+, snapshots of persistent storage can be created with the VolumeSnapshot and VolumeSnapshotClass resources.
 Snapshots are stored in your AWS account.

 Configuring cluster storage